mojofunk/alta-doc/LIBMOJO-TODO.md

 it, also add a mojo_module_fini () function to deallocate any resources allocated by init for proper shutdown.

+should be able to have built in modules aswell as external modules

 libmojo must expose a way to discover new modules

 modules should only have to link to a small core library if at all